JayMan91/JayMan91.github.io/_pages/about.md

 In my PhD, I study *<font color="#FF6600">Decision-focused learning</font>*.
 In decision-focused learning, ML prediction is followed by COP for decision making.
 The goal is to train the ML model, very often a neural network model, directly considering the error after the COP.
 The challenge is how to embed the COP into the ML training loop.
 I work on differentiable optimizer, which enables passing the gradient through the COP for training the ML model.
-I am also interested in scalable decision-focused learning, so that it can be applied in real-life COP, which are often NP-hard and difficult to solve.
+I am also interested in scalable decision-focused learning, so that it can be applied in real-life COPs, which are often NP-hard and difficult to solve.

 # Conference Articles